idushroff/Viral_CG_NXT_Pipeline/README.md

-Nextflow Viral Consensus Genome Pipeline

-This pipeline is designed to process viral sequencing data, from raw paired-end FASTQ files to a consensus genome using tools such as BWA, iVar, and Samtools.
-It demonstrates an automated workflow with Nextflow, starting from sequence alignment to primer trimming and final consensus generation.
-This process can be particularly useful for analyzing viral tiled amplicon sequencing data.

-Overview
-This Nextflow pipeline consists of the following steps:

-Download paired FASTQ files from NCBI (use #5 dataset from the benchmarking repository).

-Align the reads to the reference genome using BWA-MEM2 and sort the resulting BAM file using Samtools.

-Trim primers from the aligned BAM file using iVar and a BED file for primer coordinates.

-Generate a consensus genome using iVar and output a FASTA file with the consensus sequence.

-Prerequisites
-Before running the pipeline, make sure the following software and tools are available:

-Nextflow: Nextflow Installation Guide

-Docker (for containerized execution of tools like BWA-MEM2, Samtools, and iVar): Docker Installation Guide

-Reference Files:

-Download the reference FASTA file from the NCBI or your preferred source.

-Download the BED file that contains primer coordinates.

-Obtain raw paired-end FASTQ files (can be downloaded from NCBI or another source).

-Troubleshooting and Notes
-Memory/CPU Requirements: Depending on your dataset size, you might need to adjust memory and CPU allocation for the processes.
-This can be done in your config file.

-File Paths: Ensure that your file paths (for FASTQ, reference, and BED files) are correct and accessible by the pipeline.

-License
-This pipeline is licensed under the MIT License.
+# 🧬 Nextflow Viral Consensus Genome Pipeline

+This Nextflow pipeline processes raw viral tiled amplicon sequencing data (paired-end FASTQ) to generate a consensus genome using tools such as BWA-MEM2, Samtools, and iVar.

+It automates the entire workflow—from read alignment to primer trimming and consensus generation—and is suitable for analyzing tiled amplicon sequencing data such as SARS-CoV-2.

+## 📋 Overview

+The pipeline consists of the following steps:

+1. Download raw paired-end FASTQ files

+- For benchmarking, you can use dataset #5 from the NCBI benchmarking repository.

+2. Align reads to reference genome

+- Using BWA-MEM2 for alignment

+- BAM file is sorted using Samtools

+3. Primer trimming

+- Performed with iVar using a BED file containing primer coordinates

+4. Consensus genome generation

+- With iVar

+- Output: consensus genome in FASTA format

+## 🛠️ Prerequisites

+Before running the pipeline, ensure the following are installed:

+- Nextflow
+- Docker (used to containerize BWA-MEM2, Samtools, and iVar)

+Required Input Files (can be found in the data folder) or you can aquire them from your preferred source:

+- Reference genome in FASTA format
+- BED file with primer coordinates
+- Raw paired-end FASTQ files (_R1.fastq.gz and _R2.fastq.gz)

+## ⚠️ Notes & Troubleshooting
+Resource tuning: For large datasets, increase memory/CPU allocation in nextflow.config

+File paths: Make sure all input files and directories are correctly specified and accessible

+Docker: Ensure Docker is running before executing the pipeline

+## 📁 Directory Structure Example

+    project/
+    ├── data/
+    │   └── fastq/
+    │       ├── sample1_R1.fastq.gz
+    │       └── sample1_R2.fastq.gz
+    │   └── reference/
+    │       ├── nCoV-2019.reference.fasta
+    │       ├── sars-cov-2-nonvoivoc.tsv
+    │       └── nCoV-2019.bed
+    ├── results/
+    ├── README.md
+    ├── nextflow.config
+    ├── .gitignore
+    └── main.nf

+## 📄 License
+This project is licensed under the MIT License.